GrayStuido/Bookmarklets/README.md

 and i will add it if you tell me what it is and if it works or not

 -------------------------------------------------
-# Updates     | Last Update: Thursday 9/22/22 |
+# Updates     | Last Update: Tuesday 9/27/22 |

+- Added Video Speed

+- Added inject Javascript

+- Added Make Iframe

-- Added History Flooder Bookmarklet
+- Added New Gmail Window

-- Bookmarklets.html Removed
+- Added Adblock

+- Added Sound Effects

 -------------------------------------------------
 ----------